collapsed-stacks/startups/questions/1770/is-giving-itunes-connect-credentials-to-app-store-optimization-companies-safe.md

 - tagged: `marketing`, `mobile-apps`, `market-research`, `app-store-optimization`
 - score: 9

-<p>There are some really cool tools to track your App Store Optimization(ASO) and they all want our iTunes Connect username &amp; password to provide us with a better solution. </p>
+There are some really cool tools to track your App Store Optimization(ASO) and they all want our iTunes Connect username & password to provide us with a better solution.

-<p>But I can't seem to trust them that much.
-Do big apps such as Angry Birds, Waze, Spotify also give their iTunes Connect pass?</p>
+But I can't seem to trust them that much.
+Do big apps such as Angry Birds, Waze, Spotify also give their iTunes Connect pass?

-<p>And if so which tools are the most reliable?</p>
+And if so which tools are the most reliable?